jharwell/jharwell.github.io/content/showcase/aamas-2022-demo/index.md

 express this as a research query on the command line and then parses your query to make changes to a template input file to generate launch commands and experimental inputs to operationalize it.
-Switching from targeting platform A (e.g., ARGoS) to platform B (e.g., ROS+Gazebo) is as easy as changing a a single command line argument (assuming your code is setup to handle both ARGoS and ROS environments!).
+Switching from targeting platform A (e.g., ARGoS) to platform B (e.g., ROS1+Gazebo) is as easy as changing a a single command line argument (assuming your code is setup to handle both ARGoS and ROS1 environments!).
 Similarly for switching from running on the local machine to running on a HPC cluster.
 SIERRA handles all the "backend" aspects of running experiments and allows you to focus on the fun parts--the research itself!